sverweij/state-machine-cat/README.md

 - ... with the least effort possible
 - ... whithout having to interact with drag and drop tools.
 Entering text is fine, doing my own layout is not.
 - ... without having to dive into GraphViz `dot` each time.
-Dot is not meant to write & maintain conceptual documents in.
+GraphViz is cool, but is was not designed to write & maintain conceptual documents in (_You'll know what I'm talking about if you ever tried to get it to draw nested nodes.
+Or edges between those._ )

 ## Usage